 We also recommend you bring: gym clothes, warm casual clothes for après and lounging around the house, warm slippers for your accommodation as it is custom to leave all street shoes/boots at the front door, towel for swimming/gym.

-Optional items – Small first aid kit for your own use, high factor sunscreen, logbooks and certificates for any ski or snowboard qualifications.
+Optional items – Small first aid kit for your own use, high factor sunscreen, certificates for any ski or snowboard qualifications.
 It will also be helpful to bring an up to date resume if you are planning on working upon completion of the course.

 Items provided by YES: all bed linens and a bath towel.

 You will need to have your own equipment consisting of appropriate skis and poles or snowboard, and boots.
 If you do not already have your own equipment, we HIGHLY recommend you wait until you arrive in Whistler.
 Our professional instructors will be able to give you valuable information and advice on the best equipment to fit you and your ability.
 You can also try before you buy to make sure you are making the best choice!